Ways to save at your favourite supermarket

 Get a Christmas boost

 You can earn a 5% bonus when you pay into Sainsbury’s Christmas Club.
-The last date to top up your Christmas saver is 1 November in 2024.
+The last date to top up your Christmas saver is 1 November.
 You can top up your Christmas Club saver card at any in-store checkout or self-service till.

 It’s a good idea to add money into the Christmas saving scheme as close to the closing date as possible.
 By doing this, you’ll still qualify for the bonus, but won’t lose out on any interest you would have made if the money was invested elsewhere.
-Andy has compiled all you need to know about Sainsbury’s Christmas saving scheme here.
+Andy has compiled all you need to know about Sainsbury’s and other supermarket Christmas saving schemes here.